MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/ios/datepicker-selection.md

 ---
-title: "DatePicker Item Selection on iOS"
+title: "DatePicker item selection on iOS"
 description: "Platform-specifics allow you to consume functionality that's only available on a specific platform, without implementing custom renderers or effects.
 This article explains how to consume the iOS platform-specific that controls when item selection occurs in a DatePicker." ms.prod: xamarin ms.assetid: 847E69D1-6AE0-4E82-B9C8-919E009C2014